 For backpackers, performance in this area is likely a top priority.
-While many packs will have a compartment in the bottom for easy storage, space in this pocket is limited, especially if the rest of the pack is filled to capacity.
+While many packs will have a compartment in the bottom for easy storage, space in this stash pocket is limited, especially if the rest of the pack is filled to capacity.

 While down feathers are the best material for compressibility, it’s not in everyone’s price range.
-If you plan on going synthetic, look for materials that will spring back when compressed, so you don’t have to shake out the fabric to loosen the fibers every ten minutes.
+If you plan on going with synthetic fill, look for materials that will spring back when compressed, so you don’t have to shake out the fabric to loosen the fibers every ten minutes.
 When insulation gets smoothed down, it affects its ability to retain heat or insulate, so if the filling is constantly deflating, it may not be the best for colder climates.

 For those who carry all their belongings on their backs, weight is an important consideration in a sleeping bag.
 While traveling in warmer seasons, backpackers can likely get away with using a one-season option, but when temps start to drop to near freezing at night, it’s better to be safe.

-If you are serious about getting a few more inches of room, consider investing in an ultra-small sack with adjustable straps.
+If you are serious about getting a few more inches of room, consider investing in an ultra-small compression sack with adjustable straps.
 Odds are that your sleeping bag will be able to go smaller with a little muscle.
 Be careful not to cram too much though, as the fibers will need to air out to be able to insulate against the cold.

 When uncompressed, most products come in a variety of dimensions ranging from child size to extra large to accommodate for height and weight differences.
 Make sure you order the right size when buying online, as you wouldn’t be the first person to accidentally purchase an extra-large for your six-year-old.

-Many adult bags are created to fit those on the taller end of the spectrum, but if you are worried we recommend comparing the unfolded sleeping bag dimensions to your height so you know you’ll have a good fit.
+Many adult sleeping bags are created to fit those on the taller end of the spectrum, but if you are worried we recommend comparing the unfolded sleeping bag dimensions to your height so you know you’ll have a good fit.